GoTolstoy/tolstoy-toly-kb/topics/publishing-videos/by-layout/how-do-i-remove-my-widget-from-wix.md

 ## How do I Remove my Widget from Wix?

-Log in to your Wix site Dashboard.
+1. Log in to your Wix site Dashboard.
-Go to Manage Apps.
+2.  to Manage Apps.